dtyurin01/SpaceWar/README.md

 # SpaceWar
-A simple game on pygame
+A simple game on python

  ### How to run: ###
  1. open terminal